- May 24, 2017

 If your balance is not paid, the IRS has the power to levy your bank accounts or wages up to the amount that you owe.
 The IRS also has the power to levy your property, which can include assets such as your house or car.

 In some cases, the IRS may also take enforced collection actions to collect your balance.
 This includes the filing of a Notice of Federal Tax Lien.

 The law requires enforced collection actions to be taken if taxes are not paid timely, and the IRS is not notified why the taxes cannot be paid.
 Basically, they just refer to the various ways the government can seize your assets to redeem the value of your debt.

 What is a Tax Lien?

 A Federal Tax Lien is a notice sent to your creditors, banks, and other financial institutions that the government has the right to garnish your assets.
-In other words, it’s a legal claim against your property and assets when you fail to pay outstanding tax debt.
+In other words, it’s a legal claim against your property and assets when you fail to pay an outstanding tax debt.

 And in case you are already wondering, yes, a tax lien can affect your ability to get credit.
 But that’s another subject.

 The IRS can garnish your wages, take money from your bank or financial accounts, seize and sell any vehicles you own, and even claim real estate or any other personal property.